E137299/Pygame-Inheritance-Demo/README.md

 - If the child class doesn't override a method, it uses the one from the parent class.
 - Use `super()` to refer to the parent class's methods.
 - Avoid excessive use of inheritance; sometimes, **composition** (has-a relationship) is a better choice than inheritance (is-a relationship).

-Let me know if you'd like deeper examples or clarification on any part!